-1. Music therapy for autistic children
+Improving lives via music therapy for autistic children

+We are also committed to reducing avoidable hardship in the lives of autistic people.
+Much of our work will be focused on tackling inequality, exclusion, isolation and maltreatment, but we will also explore opportunities to improve life via therapies.
 Improvisational music therapy involves the therapist and child spontaneously creating music together using singing, playing, and movement, with the therapist following the child’s interests and focus of attention.
 It has the potential to improve the lives of autistic people, especially in relation to wellbeing and improved day-to-day living skills.

-One study found more reports of joy and shared emotional experiences when autistic children were engaged in improvisational music therapy compared to play sessions.
+One study found more reports of joy and shared emotional experiences when autistic children were engaged in improvisational music therapy when compared to play sessions.

 Waiting lists for an autism diagnosis are often at least two years, sometimes much longer.
 The Autism Centre of Excellence at Cambridge is working in partnership with researchers and healthcare organisations to explore a faster diagnostic process, which means getting access to the right support sooner.